Falmer: History

-Before the Norman conquest of England, the manor of Falmer was held by Wilton Abbey.
+Before the Norman Conquest of England, the manor of Falmer was held by Wilton Abbey.
 The Domesday Book describes the village as having 43 households: 35 villagers, 7 smallholders and 1 slave.
 The entry includes ploughlands, meadow, woodland and a church.
 After the conquest most of it appears to have been given to Gundred, wife of William de Warenne, 1st Earl of Surrey.
 In the 11th century the village name was variously spelled Falemela, Falemere or Felesmere.
-There is 13th century thatched barn, hidden from view behind the church, which was used by the monks of Lewes Priory for storing corn.
+There is a 13th-century thatched barn, hidden from view behind the church, which was used by the monks of Lewes Priory for storing corn.

 Edward II visited Falmer in 1324.
 Charles I granted the manor to Edward Ditchfield in 1628 or 1629 and he sold it to William Craven.
 At this time its manor extended over 3060 acre.
 The Cravens lost it because of their support of the King during the English Civil War.

 Due to the proximity of Falmer to the city of Brighton and Hove, the parish has been substantially affected by the twentieth-century development of its large neighbour.
 Since the 1960s it has been home to the University of Sussex campus, and in the 1990s, the former Brighton Polytechnic Falmer campus became a principal base of the University of Brighton.
 The village lends its name to the University of Sussex's alumni magazine.